-The principles of refraction are the sources of many an illusion, which is startling even to those who are aware of them.
-The sea, the vessels floating on its surface, the rocks and buildings on its shores, often appear elevated far beyond their and when Columbus told to the hour the sun's eclipse, can we wonder that the transatlantic Indians listened as to one endued with preternatural knowledge, or that the other might be thought superhuman?
-And when the King of Siam was assured that water could be congealed into ice on which the sounding skate could glide, can we wonder that he smiled in absolute disbelief of such a change, and called the tale a lie.
+and when Columbus told to the hour the sun eclipse, can we wonder that the transatlantic Ir dians listened as to one endued with preternatural knowledge, or that the other might be though superhuman?
+And when the King of Siam wa assured that water could be congealed into ice o which the sounding skate could glide, can we won der that he smiled in absolute disbelief of such change, and called the tale a lie.